shivanshs9/shivanshs9.github.io/src/content/2019-08-27_CF2019-Haxplore-Hacking-A-MVP.md

 Jotting down some important points here as tips:
 - **Focus on the judging criteria** and ensure you're finished with all the pre-requisites, before actually starting to code.
 - **Narrow down the idea** so it can be visualized with just 2 line summary and satisfies the problem statement.
-- Avoid building something heavy, like an android app with such time constraints. **Hackathons requires fast iterations** and last-minute working commits.
+- Avoid building something heavy, like an android app with such time constraints. **Hackathons require fast iterations** and last-minute working commits.
 Make sure your chosen platform can handle that!
 - **Never boast more than you can chew!** The judging does get intensive sometimes, so make sure you know what you've implemented.
 - **Never lose out on your passion!** To keep it driving, take breaks from code - enjoy the weather, take selfies, network with participants, have fun with the organizing team and *eat* (that's the primary reason I attend hackathon).
 - Be confident in presentation and **do your homework**!

 **Code:** https://github.com/Eerie16/haxplore-traceback
 **Website**: http://agriconnect.ml/

 ### Ideation phase (24 hours to go)
 As we were told of our problem statement, I had my pen ready to jot down the 4 tracks we were given along with listing and then cutting out some hunches.
 After all, if these ideas came so easily to me, I can't really not expect any other team to think of it too.
 We were also given AWS credits and informed beforehand that using AWS services rewards brownie points.